Emergency & Trauma

 - Quiet and calm atmosphere

 What can you expect when you arrive at the ER?

-The first step is triage – this is when a nurse and/or doctor will ask you questions to assess your health condition.
+The first step is triage – this is when a nurse and/or emergency room physician will ask you questions to assess your health condition.
 By learning about your condition, the medical team is more informed to identify the severity and what tests or treatments may be necessary once you are called back.